 7. Your bank balances

 If you’re relatively young and single, chances are you have a bit of disposable income.
-Yet, while your older man probably earns a decent salary, you should remember that he might have more serious money commitments than you.
-While you want to go on a last minute trip to Thailand, he might prefer to put the money into his pension, or spend it on his children.
+Yet, while your older man probably earns a decent salary, you should remember that he might have more serious financial commitments than you.
+While you want to go on a last-minute trip to Thailand, he might prefer to put the money into his pension or spend it on his children.

 This goes hand in hand with point number two.
 The older you are, the more you know what you like and dislike, and the less likely you are to try new things or act in a spontaneous way.
 This is not to say that you get boring as you get older, it’s just that responsibilities get in the way.
 For a long weekend away you just need to pack a bag and go, he needs to make sure his children are cared for and square things at work too.
 On the plus side, you may find the stability in your life comforting and reassuring.

 If this article gave you the confidence to find your match, try eHarmony today!Join Now